*I’m giving fair warning up front…this blog is going to be a very honest blog. Not inappropriate in any way, but definitely very honest*

 And since my divorce and the beginning of my financial struggles, I’ve even been able to still do 2 mission trips as well as take a few trips to visit friends and family.
 I’ve been able to take my kids out to eat or do other special things with them from time to time.
 I have not run out of gas money yet, despite all the driving around I do.
-And even this past week I was able to take a few days to visit with and be a tour-guide to one of my best friends from High School, as well as drive to 6 Flags and have an awesome time with some great friends as well as my awesome girlfriend Megan (thank you to my good friends who gave us free tickets for admission).
+And even this past week I was able to take a few days to visit with and be a tour-guide to one of my best friends from High School, as well a trip to 6 Flags with some great friends.
 I’ve yet to have to starve because I can’t afford groceries, and I’ve still been able to have a small social life as well.

 Yet when you look at my bank account and my life, you see that I probably shouldn’t be able to do any of those things.
 I work extremely hard for all the money I earn, and I have not once asked for any financial help from other people.
 So how am I able to pay my bills and enjoy life this much?

 God has proven to me over and over and over and over and over and over and over and (you get the idea) just how faithful he is.
 Most of the trips and big things I’ve been able to do are a direct result of the generosity of other people.
 Even though I haven’t asked for help, God keeps laying on people’s hearts to help me, and it’s always just the amount I need at the time it’s needed.
 Personally, I have always hated taking money from people…but I also know God provides through people, so I’m not going to turn down the help I obviously need either.